Table of Contents

 - Call for medical help – be prepared to call for medical help in case of emergency.

 - Check into a rehab – Alcohol detox can be a matter of life and death.
-It is far safer to detox in a licensed facility under professional care.
-Reach out now if you are looking for a place to safely withdraw from an alcohol addiction.
+It is far safer to detox in a licensed facility under supervision and professional care.
+Avenues Recovery can offer you expert rehabilitation options to safely withdraw from alcohol addiction.

-It is always best to have a professional assess alcohol withdrawal symptoms and put a treatment plan in place.
-A withdrawal treatment may include behavioral programs, support, and medication if necessary.
+It is always best to have a professional assess alcohol withdrawal symptoms and put together an individualized treatment plan.
+Withdrawal treatment may include behavioral programs, support, and medication if necessary.

 - Outpatient care: This will include regular office visits for counseling, medication, and support.